raianrith/CPS_AI_Search_Visibility/GOOGLE_SHEETS_QUOTA_FIX.md

 - **Check**: The email should have "Editor" permissions

 ### Error: "Master spreadsheet not found"
-- **Solution**: Either paste your sheet URL in the text box, OR create a sheet named exactly "Weidert LLM Results - Master" and share it
+- **Solution**: Either paste your sheet URL in the text box, OR create a sheet named exactly "CPS LLM Results - Master" and share it

 ### How do I organize old results?
 - Each upload creates a new tab in your sheet